 As you will have seen from above, the culture around love in Japan is certainly different than anywhere else.
 And that’s not all either!
 Let’s finish things off with a few of the more unique aspects of the Japanese love culture.

-So, do you think you’ve learnt a thing or two about love in Japan?
-Whilst there certainly are unique points about their culture, in the end Japanese people want to find love just like everyone else.
+So, do you think you’ve learned a thing or two about love in Japan?
+While there certainly are unique points about their culture, in the end Japanese people want to find love just like everyone else.
 Best of luck to anyone aiming to find a partner in Japan in the future!